-Transmission number-on the upper left-hand edge of the flange by which the transmission is bolted to the crankcase.
+Transmission number-on the upper edge of the flange by which the transmission is bolted to the crankcase near the left hand dowel.

 Steering gear number-on the steering gear housing next to the grease plug.

 Generator number-on the right-hand side of the generator.